Pure Reason Revolution: Formation

 Courtney J, Dobson and Greg Jong met at the University of Westminster 2000–2003 and went through a number of name changes before settling on Pure Reason Revolution (PRR), including The Wow and Pendulum Dawn.

 The band signed to Alan McGee's Poptones label for a one-off release of "Apprentice of the Universe" (peaking at No. 74 in a national chart).

-Signing to SonyBMG in autumn 2004, the following year saw the band releasing two singles – the 12-minute-long Bright Ambassadors of Morning (the title is from a line in Pink Floyd's Echoes on the Meddle album), and The Intention Craft – plus one mini-album, Cautionary Tales for the Brave.
+Signing to Sony BMG in autumn 2004, the following year saw the band releasing two singles – the 12-minute-long Bright Ambassadors of Morning (the title is from a line in Pink Floyd's Echoes on the Meddle album), and The Intention Craft – plus one mini-album, Cautionary Tales for the Brave.
 This was released to make up for delays in recording that meant the band would miss its original launch window.
 The use of so many of the proposed album tracks on a mini-album led the band to develop some new material for the album, including "The Twyncyn/Trembling Willows".
-Releases were on the band's own Holograph imprint, via SonyBMG.
+Releases were on the band's own Holograph imprint, via Sony BMG.

 In March 2005, the band played the South by Southwest festival in Austin, Texas, before playing several North American dates, and they regularly played on the British club circuit.
 During this time, PRR supported Mew, Hope of the States, Secret Machines, and Oceansize, as well as headlining their own gigs and recorded sessions for Mark Radcliffe's Radio Two show and XFM.
 In spring 2005, Jong left the band, to be replaced by another Westminster pal Jamie Willcox, though it is Jong's work featured on recorded output up to, and including, The Dark Third.
 Both Jong and Willcox receive credits on the album The Dark Third.

 The band sometimes allowed fans to listen to streaming material via its MySpace website, including works in progress and exclusive Christmas tracks.

 The first album, The Dark Third was released in the UK on 10 April 2006, and was produced by Paul Northfield (Rush, Porcupine Tree, Gentle Giant, Dream Theater).
 A US version of the album containing the original, pre-Cautionary Tales mooted track listing and amended artwork was released in the U.S. on 25 July 2006.

 In summer 2006, with his wife, Susanne Courtney, being pregnant with their first child, Andrew Courtney left the band.
 He was replaced by Paul Glover, formerly of the band Wire Jesus.

 Jim Dobson then left the band in November 2006.
 Although there was no formal announcement regarding his departure, a notice on the band's forum explained that nothing more could be said, for "legal reasons".